 Roger Frost, a spokesman in Geneva for the standardization group, would not confirm that Microsoft’s format had been designated, saying the organization would disclose the vote Wednesday after informing its members.
 The International Herald Tribune obtained the results from one of the delegations contacted by the standardization group.

-Microsoft’s request for rapid approval of its standard in early 2007 produced an intense lobbying campaign by
+Microsoft’s request for rapid approval of its standard in early 2007 produced an intense lobbying campaign by I.B.M. and Sun Microsystems, which had helped develop a rival interchangeable document format called Open Document Format.

 This rival was the first interchangeable document format to receive approval by the standardization group in 2006, and its backers used that in selling the technology to governments and large companies.
 The format is now being considered for use by 70 nations.